Contact

 Sarah Gates

-Sarah rode her first Cycle Oregon in 1989 with her father and has been a regular participant and volunteer ever since.
+Sarah rode her first Cycle Oregon in 1989 and has been a regular participant, board member, and volunteer ever since.

 Scott Towsey